Skip to main content

 Methods

-Explicitly construct a deep copy of the provided value.
+Explicitly construct a copy of self.